CodePushGo/website/src/content/blog/en/capacitor-live-updates-staying-compliant-with-apple.md

 3.  **Security Verification:** Double-check that your encryption protocols meet updated standards.
 4.  **Documentation Update:** Update your compliance documentation to reflect the latest guidelines.

 Using tools built with Apple's requirements in mind can simplify this process.
-For example, Capgo offers features like end-to-end encryption and user assignment, making it easier to stay compliant while delivering updates efficiently [\[1\]](https://capgo.app/).
+For example, CodePushGo offers features like end-to-end encryption and user assignment, making it easier to stay compliant while delivering updates efficiently [\[1\]](https://capgo.app/).

 Regularly monitor your app's compliance through your [update management platform](https://capgo.app/docs/plugin/cloud-mode/manual-update/).
 Staying proactive can help you catch and resolve potential issues before they affect your App Store standing, keeping your live update strategy both effective and within the rules.